elifkeskin/LeetCode/README.md

 ## Introduction

 This repository aims to provide solutions to the LeetCode Top Interview 150 questions.
-Solutions are written in various programming languages (e.g., Python, Java, C++), and each solution includes detailed explanations and analysis.
+Solutions are written in Python programming language, and each solution includes detailed explanations and analysis.
+The code is thoroughly documented with comments explaining the logic, methodology, and interpretation of results at each step of the data science workflow.

 ## Question List